by Texas Homesteader

 But RancherMan’s not fond of the smell of vinegar so I typically scent it with something natural.
-I’ve used rosemary in a jar of vinegar set on our picnic table in the intense summer heat to transfer it’s delightful scent to my vinegar for my Rosemary-Scented Hair Rinse.
+I’ve used rosemary to scent it for my Rosemary-Scented Hair Rinse.
 But today I’m making it citrus scented for cleaning.

 It was so easy too.
 You see, each morning I typically enjoy a fresh orange with my breakfast.
 So I took a quart canning jar and filled it with vinegar.
 Then I enjoyed my orange, removed the white pith from the back of the peel & dropped the cleaned peel into the vinegar, giving the contents a little swirl.

 The next morning when I enjoyed my orange I once again removed the pith from the back and dropped the peels into the jar of vinegar, giving the contents a little swirl.
-Each morning as I enjoyed my orange, I quickly cut the white pith off the back & dropped it into my jar of vinegar, each day swirling the contents to mix it all up.
 When the jar was full of peels I continued swirling the contents about once every day or so.

 Over time the color of the vinegar changes from clear to a light orange.
 After about a week or so of swirling the contents each morning I was able to strain out the peels.
 And Hocus Pocus the resulting vinegar is now transformed into a powerful citrus-scented cleaner!

 I like to use this vinegar in a repurposed spray bottle with a tiny squirt of grease-cutting dish liquid.
 This cleaner works great for removing soap residue on my shower doors – I spray it on & let it sit for about 30 minutes to soften the soap scum.
 Then I come back & respray, then with a quick scrub and rinse the shower doors are clean.